[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 You may, came the eerie, voiceless reply.

-How? cried Dynoom.
-In abrupt terror at his own idea, he felt himself to be shivering like a beast.
-How can you grant my outrageous request, when I do not even possess any arms or hands with which to reach out...
+How? cried Dynoom in abrupt terror at his own idea, inwardly shivering like a beast.
+How can you grant my outrageous request?
+Reach out?
+How can I?
+I do not even possess any arms or hands with which to reach out...

-That's right, you don't have hands, but reach with them anyway.
-Your own deeper self is doing all the talking, and the permission to do the impossible therefore comes from you.
+That's right, you don't have hands.
+Reach with them anyway.
+Your own deeper self, not I, is doing all the talking.
+The permission to do the impossible comes from you.
 But - once only, mind!
 You'll get away with it once.

-Already a low laughter had crept into the code of the twistings, and now the mirth twinkled into visibility.
+Already a low laughter had crept into the code of the twistings.
+Now the mirth of the Galomm's fate-tornadoes twinkled into visibility.
 You're being co-opted, the flashes said.
 Just the once.

 And are reasons not needed?

 Reasons?
-Sounds like you're shrinking from your own resolve.
-Go on, go on, obey your braver self, reach out and pinch.
-Science's rules can never be broken, but destiny, ah, that's different, destiny is a living thing; you can take it by surprise; not often, not never, but once.
+Shrinking from your own resolve, are you?
+Go on, go on, obey your braver self.
+Reach out and pinch.
+Science's rules can never be broken, but destiny, ah, destiny is a living thing; you can take it by surprise; not often, not never, but once.

 Reach? cried Dynoom.
 Reach?
 But - But - (he could hope that he was merely arguing with himself, and not, in fact, really, actually talking back to the Snaddy Galomm) - all this is metaphor-speak, is it not?
 Or do you seriously, LITERALLY mean I can stretch out and touch YOU?

 Do it, Dynoom.
-Because of a fluke, a sport, an odds-defying overlap, a cosmic lottery-win producing circumstances which you won't believe, you CAN reach and crush together and fuse two lives of sponndar N-Y across a void between worlds, bringing help to Olhoav.
+Because of a fluke, a sport, an odds-defying overlap, a cosmic lottery-win creating circumstances you won't rationally believe, you CAN reach and contemporaneously crush together and fuse two lives of sponndar N-Y across a void between worlds in order to bring help to Olhoav.

 Uranian Throne Episode 10: